 Why Is Local Economic Development (LED) Key to Sustainable Development?

 Editor’s Note: This is Part 1 of a two-part series on ME&A’s LED services.
 Part 2 is on how ME&A applies LED regionally and locally.
+The bibliography at the end of this post was also updated in 2022.

 Why does ME&A specialize in developing and implementing programs in Regional and Local Economic Development (LED)?